rasheedaldeb/rasheedaldeb/README.md

 ---

 ## 👨‍💻 About Me
-* 🚀 I'm a Web Developer based in BabSharqi, Damascus, Syria, available for high-impact local and remote opportunities[cite: 1].
+* 🚀 I'm a Web Developer based in BabSharqi, Damascus, Syria, available for high-impact local and remote opportunities.
-* 📈 I specialize in building high-performance, SEO-optimized, and scalable web applications[cite: 1].
+* 📈 I specialize in building high-performance, SEO-optimized, and scalable web applications.
-* ⚡ I am an expert in optimizing Core Web Vitals, frequently driving PageSpeed scores to over 90%[cite: 1].
+* ⚡ I am an expert in optimizing Core Web Vitals, frequently driving PageSpeed scores to over 90%.
-* 🌍 I have strong experience engineering multi-lingual architectures and streamlining complex client-side data flows for enterprise apps[cite: 1].
+* 🌍 I have strong experience engineering multi-lingual architectures and streamlining complex client-side data flows for enterprise apps.
-* 💬 Ask me about: **React, Next.js, TypeScript, and NoSQL/Relational Databases**[cite: 1].
+* 💬 Ask me about: **React, Next.js, TypeScript, and NoSQL/Relational Databases.

 ## 🛠️ Tech Stack
 <p align="left">